egberts/easy-admin/README.md

 You run them,
-it looks at what kind of OS and network interfaces you have, it asks you a few questions, securely writes the configuration files, perfectly so, and starts your services...
+it looks at what kind of OS and network interfaces you have, it asks you a few questions, warns you of bad choices, securely writes the configuration files, perfectly so, and starts your services...